Shetland: Writers

 Hugh MacDiarmid, the Scots poet and writer, lived in Whalsay from the mid-1930s through 1942, and wrote many poems there, including a number that directly address or reflect the Shetland environment, such as "On A Raised Beach", which was inspired by a visit to West Linga.
 The 1975 novel North Star by Hammond Innes is largely set in Shetland and Raman Mundair's 2007 book of poetry A Choreographer's Cartography offers a British Asian perspective on the landscape.
 The Shetland Quartet by Ann Cleeves, who previously lived in Fair Isle, is a series of crime novels set around the islands.
 In 2013, her novel Red Bones became the basis of BBC crime drama television series Shetland.

 Vagaland, who grew up in Walls, was arguably Shetland's finest poet of the 20th century.
 Haldane Burgess was a Shetland historian, poet, novelist, violinist, linguist and socialist, and Rhoda Bulter (1929–1994) is one of the best-known Shetland poets of recent times.
-Other 20th- and 21st-century poets and novelists include Christine De Luca, Robert Alan Jamieson who grew up in Sandness, the late Lollie Graham of Veensgarth, Stella Sutherland of Bressay, the late William J. Tait from Yell and Laureen Johnson.
+Other 20th- and 21st-century poets and novelists include Christine De Luca, Robert Alan Jamieson who grew up in Sandness, the late Lollie Graham of Veensgarth, Stella Sutherland of Bressay, the late William J. Tait from Yell, Laureen Johnson, and Roseanne Watt.

 There is one monthly magazine in production: Shetland.
 The quarterly The New Shetlander, founded in 1947, is said to be Scotland's longest-running literary magazine.
-For much of the later 20th century, it was the major vehicle for the work of local writers — and of others, including early work by George Mackay Brown.
+For much of the later 20th century, it was the major vehicle for the work of local writers – and of others, including early work by George Mackay Brown.